Case Study: France’s Assimilation Policy

 In 2005, tensions exploded when youths of African, North African, and Arab heritage took part in riots and burned cars and public buildings.
 The government blamed the riots on foreigners and tightened immigration laws.

-Thus, forces in French politics ultimately ensured re-introduction of the assimilation policy.
+Thus, forces in French politics ultimately ensured the re-introduction of the assimilation policy.
 Muslims continue to be forced to assimilate as nationalists still drive policies.

 As you can see from my brief narrative, assimilation is likely to continue in France, despite it being very clear that assimilation has not united France.
 Instead, it seems to have sparked a cultural war between the Muslims and secular society in France.